 For the most part of its lifetime, the Microsoft Office Word had been represented by a single proprietary format in the form of DOC.
-But this changed way back in in 2007 when the Microsoft Office Suite, involving Word, went through a dramatic overhaul which affected the way we do writing with a computer.
+But this changed way back in 2007 when the Microsoft Office Suite, involving Word, went through a dramatic overhaul which affected the way we do writing with a computer.

 In the year 2007, the “DOCX” format was born.
 While it may appear no less different from “doc” as only differentiated by a single letter that is “X,” “DOC” and “DOCX” have major disparity which makes one starkly different from the other.

 The added letter “X” was not just a mere concatenation to DOC in order to signify a newer version—or in another way of looking about it, an “extreme” version”—of the original format.
 It actually has a more substantial meaning.
-The “X” in DOCX, as it appears, meant to symbolize the so-called “Office Open XML” standards.
+The “X” in DOCX, as it appears, is meant to symbolize the so-called “Office Open XML” standards.
 By essence, the DOCX format is more efficient and creates smaller but less corruptible space than DOC.

 Although not necessarily obsolete given that even recent iterations of Microsoft Word still uses the standard DOC format when giving an option to make a copy of a particular Word document, the only people who would actually consider opting for this kind of formatting are those who use a version of Word that is older than the 2007 edition.
-This is simply because any pre-2007 version of Word is incomprehensible of the DOCX file format.
+This is simply because any pre-2007 version of Word is incomprehensible because of the DOCX file format.

 A Look into the History of the DOC Format

-The DOC proprietary format is now over 3 decades’ old which parallels the birth of the first Word program for the MS-DOS.
+The DOC proprietary format is now over 3 decades’ old, which parallels the birth of the first Word program for the MS-DOS.
 Since its inception until only 2006, Microsoft Word’s proprietary format had been relatively obscure to the industry, possibly as a means of Microsoft securing its line of business in the then-booming computer industry.

-At the time, the Microsoft Office and Word were the trendsetters in the office setting which only further solidified the company’s grasp in its own market, even beating existing competition like Corel’s WordPerfect.
+At the time, Microsoft Office and Word were the trendsetters in the office setting which only further solidified the company’s grasp in its own market, even beating existing competition like Corel’s WordPerfect.

 Although Microsoft may seem mighty generous by choosing to disclose the DOC format specification many times since 2008, in reality, there are things about the disclosure that the company deliberately left undocumented which thus make any attempt at a total reverse-engineering of “doc” quite impossible.